awsdocs/aws-config-developer-guide/doc_source/custom-conformance-pack.md

 ** Resources**

 The `Resources` section lists the rules that are being added to your Custom Conformance Pack\.
 Add the following `Resources` block directly beneath your `Parameters` section, customizing it as needed and repeating for each rule\.
+For more information on the specifications, see [AWS::Config::ConfigRule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-config-configrule.html#aws-resource-config-configrule-syntax)\.

 ```
 Resources: